mathewpwheatley/module-3-project-vision-board/README.md

 # Running:
 This project is hosted on Github Pages here: https://ckaiser258.github.io/visionboard/.
 If you'd like to view it locally:
 1. Make sure you've installed the backend repo for this application (located here: https://github.com/ckaiser258/visionboard-backend) and have followed the installation/running instructions.
+2. Navigate to <install_directory>/src/index.js in your text editor of choice.
+3. Uncomment line 2, and comment out line 1 (This will be necessary to communicate with the local backend)
-2. Next, from your Google Chrome browser navigate to <install_directory>/index.html.
+4. Next, from your Google Chrome browser navigate to <install_directory>/index.html.
 At this point the front end of the application will load.

 # License: